Bad Suns

-Bad Suns is an American rock band from Woodland Hills, California, formed in 2012.
+Bad Suns is an American rock band from Woodland Hills, California, formed in 2010.
 The band currently consists of Christo Bowman, Gavin Bennett, and Miles Morris.
 All of the band members are from Los Angeles, California.
 The group has been signed to Vagrant Records, where they released their debut album Language & Perspective in 2014.
 The band's sound is inspired from 1970s and 1980s post-punk pioneers like The Cure and Elvis Costello.

 Their second album was released on September 16, 2016, titled Disappear Here.
 Their third album, Mystic Truth, was released on March 22, 2019.
 Their fourth album, Apocalypse Whenever, was released on January 28, 2022.
+Their second extended play, Infinite Joy, was released on November 17, 2023.
+Their fifth album, Accelerator, was released on August 8, 2025.